La deliciosa historia de la Lasaña: aprende cómo hacer la mejor versión de este clásico

 Preparation of the Bolognese sauce:

-Preparation of the béchamel sauce:
+Preparation of the bechamel sauce:

-3. Add the milk: slowly pour the milk into the saucepan, whisking constantly to avoid lumping.
-Continue mixing until the mixture is smooth and well incorporated.
+3. Add the milk: Slowly pour the milk into the saucepan, whisking constantly to prevent lumps from forming.Continue mixing until the mixture is smooth and well incorporated.

-Gratin the lasagna:
+Gratinating the lasagna:

-1. to Bake the lasagna: cover the pan with aluminum foil and bake in the preheated oven at 180°C for 30 minutes.
-This will allow the lasagna to heat evenly and the flavors to blend.
+1. toBaking the lasagna: Cover the mould with aluminium foil and bake in a preheated oven at 180°C for 30 minutes.
+This will allow the lasagne to heat evenly and the flavours to blend.

-Vto Regional: Exploring the Diversity of Italian Lasagna
+VtoRegional Lasagna: Exploring the diversity of Italian lasagna

 1. Lasagna al Forno (Sicily):